Learn Prague's 20th century history of occupations, revolutions, WWI-II and communism!

 Absolute Tour Center: 12 Michalska Street, Prague 1 (written as: Michalská 432/12) - entrance to the courtyard is opposite Hotel U Stare Paní

-We start right off in the centre of the Old Town where you'll hear about the events that lead to Klement Gottwald announcing the "Communist Victory" in 1948, before heading to an original Stalin monument and learning about his influence in this part of the world.
-Next up is Square of the Republic (Namesti Republiky), named after the democratic state of Czechoslovakia that founded in 1918, where you'll learn about the effect of WWI here and the formation of Czechoslovakia.
+After meeting in the center of the Old Town where you'll hear about the events that lead to Klement Gottwald announcing the "Communist Victory" in 1948.
+Then you'll pay a visit to an original Stalin monument and learn about his influence here.
+Next up is the Square of the Republic (Namesti Republiky), named after the democratic state of Czechoslovakia founded in 1918.
+Here your guide will bring you up to speed on effects of World War I and how they related to the formation of Czechoslovakia.

-To get an in-depth understanding of life during Communism in Prague we'll then visit the Museum of Communism where your guide will explain the day to day hardships faced by citizens and the positive points from that era too.
-You'll see genuine relics from that time.and you'll see genuine relics from that time.
+To get a better understanding of life during Communism in Prague, you'll visit a Museum of Communism where your guide will explain the day to day hardships faced by citizens as well as some of the unexpected positive aspects from that era.
+You'll also get the chance to examine genuine relics from that time and ask any questions you might have.

-We continue on to the Street of Political Prisoners to see the seat of Communist Party and headquarters of the much-feared Gestapo, where many brave resistance fighters met their end.
-After, we head to Wenceslas Square, which was covered with tanks and debris in 1968's "Prague Spring", as the forces of the Warsaw Pact crushed the reform movement.
-We'll finish our tour near the National Avenue that saw the students protesting against the Nazi occupation in 1939 and against the Communist regime in 1989 and where you'll hear about the self-immolation of Jan Palach and see the monument to his sacrifice.
+The tour continuous on Street of Political Prisoners to see the seat of Communist Party and headquarters of the much-feared Gestapo, where many brave resistance fighters met their end.
+After, you head to Wenceslas Square, which was covered with tanks and debris in 1968's "Prague Spring", as the forces of the Warsaw Pact crushed the reform movement.
+The tour concludes near the National Avenue that saw the students protesting against the Nazi occupation in 1939 and against the Communist regime in 1989 and where you'll hear about the self-immolation of Jan Palach and see the monument to his sacrifice.